scwuaptx/Pwngdb/README.md

 	git clone https://github.com/scwuaptx/Pwngdb.git
 	cp ~/Pwngdb/.gdbinit ~/

-If you dont want to use gdb-peda , you can modify the gdbinit to remove it.
+If you don't want to use gdb-peda , you can modify the gdbinit to remove it.

 ### pwndbg